HugoBlox/create-blox/README.md

 1. We click _Use This Template_ and enter `wowchemy-block-pokemon` as the project name
 1. We replace the first line of `go.mod` with `module github.com/pikachu/wowchemy-block-pokemon`
-1. We browse to the `layouts/partials/blocks/` folder, and rename `my-block.html` to `github.pikachu.pokemon.html`
+1. We browse to the `blocks/` folder, and rename `my-block.html` to `github.pikachu.pokemon.html`
+1. We rename rename `my-block.scss` to `github.pikachu.pokemon.scss`
-1. We customize the HTML in `github.pikachu.pokemon.html`
+1. We customize the HTML in `github.pikachu.pokemon.html` and the style in `github.pikachu.pokemon.scss`
 1. We add the block to our site and share the block with the community following the guide below

 ## 🌈 Add the Block to your Site